lshpaner/kfre/README.md

 **Parameters**

 - `df` (DataFrame): The DataFrame containing the data to be converted.
-- `reverse` (bool): If True, performs the reverse conversion (e.g., mmol/L to mg/dL).
-If False, performs the standard conversion (e.g., mg/dL to mmol/L).
+- `reverse` (bool): If False (default), performs the standard conversion (SI to conventional units, e.g. mmol/L to mg/dL).
+If True, performs the reverse conversion (conventional to SI units).
 - `convert_all` (bool): If True, attempts to automatically identify and convert all recognized columns.
 - `upcr_col`, `calcium_col`, `phosphate_col`, `albumin_col` (str, optional): Column names in the DataFrame that contain the values to be converted.

 ### Convert Specific Variables from mmol/L to mg/g and/or g/dL

 #### uPCR to uACR

+> **Note:** The uPCR-to-uACR conversion is an approximation.
+The albumin
+> fraction of total urinary protein varies between individuals, so there is no
+> universally agreed conversion and estimated uACR values carry inherent
+> measurement error.
+A directly measured uACR is preferred when available, and
+> this limitation should be reported wherever converted values are used.

 The conversion of uPCR from mg/mmol to mg/g involves understanding that both mg/mmol and mg/g are ratios that can be related through their units.

 - mg/mmol is a ratio of mass (in milligrams) to molar concentration (in millimoles), while